 B787-8 without engine was passing by…

-We then went downstair to the restaurant, Airport Gill & Bar.
-We picked a seat by the window so that we can enjoy the view on the apron while we were having the breakfast.
+Then, we then went downstairs to the restaurant, Airport Gill & Bar.
+We picked a seat by the window so that we can enjoy the view on the apron while having the breakfast.

 Time for the Star War jet to depart to Fukuoka.